Blog

 02. Lightdash

-Lightdash is a relatively new open-source business intelligence solution that can connect to a user's dbt project and allow them to add metrics directly in the data transformation layer, then create and share insights with the whole team.
+Lightdash is a relatively new open source BI tool that can connect to a user's dbt project, allowing them to add metrics directly in the data transformation layer, and then share insights with the whole team.

 Lightdash Dasboard